JustLeader69420/KnockioFFAdcBot/README.md

 # KnockioFFAdcBot [![CodeFactor](https://www.codefactor.io/repository/github/justleader69420/knockioffadcbot/badge)](https://www.codefactor.io/repository/github/justleader69420/knockioffadcbot)
 KnockioFFA Discord Bot

+## This repository has moved to https://git.justleader.eu/justleader/KnockioFFAdcBot and will no longer be maintained here.

 This is a pretty simple Discord bot made using the discord.js docs.
 It includes a few simple slash commands with embeds and logs the usage.